csc-training/summerschool/mpi/docs/06-mpi-collectives-2.md

 - Request parameter at the end of the list of arguments in comparison to `MPI_Bcast`

-# Non-blocking collectives
+# Restrictions on non-blocking collectives

-- Restrictions
 - Have to be called in same order by all ranks in a communicator
-    - Mixing of blocking and non-blocking collectives is not allowed
+- Mixing of blocking and non-blocking collectives is **not** allowed

-# Non-blocking collectives
+# Illustration: blocking vs non-blocking reduction

 ![](img/non_blocking_large.png){.center width=100%}